zune2222/zune2222.github.io/README.md

 ### Demo

-To check out a live demo of the project, visit the [Blog Demo](http://zun2log.iptime.org:3000/). (maybe?)
+To check out a my blog, visit the [Blog](https://zune2222.github.io)

 ### Contribution